IBM/datastax-cassandra-clickstream/README.md

 When you have completed this code pattern, you will understand how to:

 * Select a cloud, cluster, or development platform for Apache Cassandra or DataStax Enterprise (DSE)
-* Provision Databases for DataStax on IBM Cloud
+* Provision Databases on IBM Cloud or any cloud with OpenShift
 * Design and create a database for DSE
 * Use CQL and CQLSH to create and query your database
 * Use the Node.js client to interact with your database